matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 This results in the threads continuously changing their state in response to the state of the other threads, but no progress is made.
 Here are several ways to avoid livelock:
-a) Prioritizing resources:
-By prioritizing resources, a thread can be made to wait for a higher-priority resource instead of constantly trying to acquire a lower-priority resource that is constantly being acquired and released by other threads.
+a) Prioritizing resources: By prioritizing resources, a thread can be made to wait for a higher-priority resource instead of constantly trying to acquire a lower-priority resource that is constantly being acquired and released by other threads.
-b) Using a timeout:
-A timeout can be set for acquiring a resource, so if a thread is unable to acquire the resource within a certain period, it can move on to other tasks.
+b) Using a timeout: A timeout can be set for acquiring a resource, so if a thread is unable to acquire the resource within a certain period, it can move on to other tasks.
-c) Preempting a resource:
-A thread can be allowed to temporarily take control of a resource, even if another thread is currently using it, to break the livelock.
+c) Preempting a resource: A thread can be allowed to temporarily take control of a resource, even if another thread is currently using it, to break the livelock.
-d) Breaking symmetry:Introducing randomness into the resource acquisition process can break symmetry, allowing one thread to proceed while the others are blocked.
+d) Breaking symmetry: Introducing randomness into the resource acquisition process can break symmetry, allowing one thread to proceed while the others are blocked.
 e) Using a signaling mechanism: A signaling mechanism can be used to inform other threads when a resource is available, so they do not have to constantly check for its availability.
 f) Resource hierarchy: Similar to lock hierarchy, using a resource hierarchy can help avoid livelock by ensuring that a thread always acquires resources in a consistent order.
 g) Deadlock Detection: Similarly to deadlock, livelock detection algorithms can be used to detect livelocks and take appropriate action to resolve them.
 It's important to note that, as with deadlocks, avoiding livelocks completely may not be possible, but they can be mitigated by following the above techniques.